Obama seeks to stop Syria, Iran tech assault on activists

 In a video message to Iranians last month to mark the Persian New Year, Obama accused Iran of imposing an "electronic curtain" on its citizens and promised new U.S. steps aimed at helping ease the Iranian people's access to the Internet and social media.

+The new measures could later be broadened to include other agencies, companies and individuals.

-George Lopez, a University of Notre Dame peace studies professor, said the new measures were a step toward disrupting the Iranian and Syrian governments' ability to plan and wage attacks that could be replicated elsewhere.
+George Lopez, a University of Notre Dame peace studies professor, said the measures announced on Monday were a step toward disrupting the Iranian and Syrian governments' ability to plan and wage attacks that could be replicated elsewhere.

-"Because mass atrocities are organized crimes, crippling the means to organize and sustain them - money, communications networks, and other resources - can disrupt their execution," he said.
+"Because mass atrocities are organized crimes, crippling the means to organize and sustain them - money, communications networks, and other resources - can disrupt their execution," he said in response to the president's announcement.

+Obama has been emphasizing the potential for a diplomatic resolution to Iranian and Syrian crises while trying to add pressure on both governments through tightened sanctions.
+A large part of his 2008 election platform was a promise to wind down U.S. military engagement overseas in Iraq and Afghanistan.

+On Monday, he also promised to extend the presence of U.S. military advisers in Central Africa helping Uganda and its neighbors pursue the Lord's Resistance Army, and said he would give the Presidential Medal of Freedom to Jan Karski, a Polish Catholic who worked as an emissary during the Second World War.

-(Additional reporting by Alister Bull and Samson Reiny in Washington and Steve Stecklow in Acton, Massachusetts.; Writing by Laura MacInnis and Matt Spetalnick.
-Editing by Christopher Wilson)
+(Additional reporting by Alister Bull and Samson Reiny in Washington and Steve Stecklow in Acton, Mass.; Editing by Mary Milliken and Doina Chiacu)